Xanzhu

 Ubuntu prompting user to restart

-Ubuntu prompting user to eject ISO to continue
+Ubuntu prompting user to eject ISO and press enter

-The VM now boots into Ubuntu.
-If using QEMU, a “Display output is not active” message may appear briefly.
-Wait 1-2 minutes for the desktop to load.
+“Display output is not active” message may appear briefly when using QEMU.
+Wait 30 seconds to 1 minute for the desktop to load.

 To enhance usability, adjust the display settings for better resolution.